 A pet hate of mine – Liberal article

 I can’t deny I still roll my eyes every time a celebrity decides to weigh in on politics.
-It is something I really worry.
+It is something I really worry about.
 Whether your a sportsman, actress or musician the effect you can have is huge for such a specialised subject.
 You just have to look at Kylie Jenner.
 She tweeted in 2018 ‘Sooo does anyone else not open Snapchat anymore?
 Or is it just me… ugh this is so sad’.
 This led to snapshot stock plummeting by $1.3 billion.

 One thing celebrities breed is pack journalism.
 When a media headline breaks, they all go in on it.
 Australia wildfires are a perfect example.
 Margot Robbie, who is Australian, asked her fans for donations help the wildfire effort.
 Donating to a charity to help with the situation is by far not the worst thing to ask for.
 However, the wildfires have been occurring since September.
 Why is it only when the news breaks internationally do celebrities finally care?
 Why not try to bring this to media attention before it becomes a global phenomenon?
 It means that issues as well fall behind and are forgotten about.